About Pacific Park Financial, Inc.

 Gary’s grandfather, it was known, lost most of his savings during the Stock Market Crash of 1929 and the Great Depression.
 The discussions had a lasting impact on Gary.

 During the summer months of 1986 as well as the bulk of 1987, Gary lived and worked in Taiwan.
 There he got to see firsthand the emergence of a financial bubble as well as its eventual bursting.
 The losses that people suffered were far worse than the losses endured in the October 1987 crash stateside.
-It was as though Gary had been witnessing circumstances that were similar to his family’s experiences in the late 1920s and 1930s.
+It was as though Gary had been witnessing circumstances that were similar to his family’s experiences in the late 1920s and early 1930s.

 After the completion of his Masters of Science at San Diego State University in the early 90s, Gary landed a job in Hong Kong working for a large, multi-national insurance company.
 Signs of questionable business practices designed to boost share prices convinced Gary that busts were as inevitable as booms.
 So he set out to monitor fundamental, technical and economic trends as a way to mitigate the risk of severe financial losses during an eventual catastrophe (a.k.a. “tail risk” or “black swan event”).